Grinzzly/JavaScript-games/README.md

 I know that JS is not about games and far away from game development in general.
 But, as far as I am concerned, every time you build a to-do list app, a puppy dies.
-That is the main reason why I have decided to start writing games on JS and using frameworks of JS itself and gave games as an alternate assignment within the confines of courses where I am appear as a teacher.
+That is the main reason why I have decided to start writing games on JS in order to learn something new about never-ending features of JS frameworks.

 # This repo includes: